October 31 2015 / The Financial Times

 As a boarder at Sherborne David felt awkward and isolated.
 He was embarrassed by Ronnie, who defaulted on the fees, and by his humble relatives.
 He has since complained about “the indelible scars that a neo-fascist regime of corporal punishment and single-sex confinement inflicts upon its wards”.
 Yet, when the time came, he sent his sons away to fee-paying boarding schools, a decision he regards now as a “tragic mistake”.

 After leaving Sherborne prematurely (he was 16), David went to live in Bern, Switzerland.
-There he dreamily read Goethe, studied German and made tentative contact with the British security services.
-He completed his national service and, assisted by a contact from Sherborne (the old boy network doing its thing), won a place to study modern languages at Oxford, where he socialised with the sons of inherited wealth.
+There he read Goethe, studied German and was in tentative contact with the British security services.
+He completed his national service and, assisted by a contact from Sherborne (the old boy network doing its thing), won a place to study modern languages at Oxford, where he socialised with the privileged sons of inherited wealth without being one of them.

-But before long he was also serving as an informer for MI5, betraying the confidences of many leftwing university associates.
+Before long he was also serving as an informer for MI5, betraying the confidences of many leftwing university friends and associates.
 “He had chosen loyalty to his country over loyalty to his friends,” writes Sisman.
 Secrecy would become a compelling preoccupation, secrecy as a way of life and as a means by which to understand character and motivation.

 Sisman has written an admirable but curious biography.
-It’s at its best when recounting the grotesque behaviour of Ronnie Cornwell as well as his son David’s struggles to escape from his father’s malign influence and find purpose in life, which he did when the worldwide success of his third novel, The Spy Who Came in from the Cold (1963), liberated him to write full-time.
+It’s at its best when recounting the grotesque behaviour of Ronnie Cornwell and his son David’s struggles to escape from his monstrous father’s malign influence and find purpose in life, which he did when the worldwide success of his third novel, The Spy Who Came in from the Cold (1963), liberated him to write full-time.

-As the author of first-rate biographies of historians AJP Taylor and Hugh Trevor-Roper, Sisman knows well the mores and machinations of the establishment.
-He understands the interconnections that existed (and still exist) between the great schools, Oxbridge, Whitehall, Westminster, Fleet Street and the City.
+As the author of distinguished biographies of historians AJP Taylor and Hugh Trevor-Roper, Sisman is familiar with the mores and machinations of the high English establishment.
+He understands the interconnections that existed (and still exist) between the great schools, Oxbridge, Whitehall, Westminster, the Inns of Court, Fleet Street, the gentlemen’s clubs and the City.
 He knows the codes and can speak the language — all of which has helped in his appreciation of the textures and intricacies of what le Carré calls the “clandestine world”.

 There is, however, something missing.
 It’s as if Sisman is, or feels, constrained: he seems unwilling to pass judgment on le Carré as he follows him on his journey through life or properly evaluate the novels.
 When his research contradicts something le Carré has written or told him, he simply puts it down to an instance of “false memory” and moves on.
 In his introduction Sisman says that his subject read the manuscript in advance of publication and that it will be revised, presumably when he is dead.

 But in the book we have now, as it stands, Sisman does not really come close to capturing the inner life of the man we know as John le Carré, always the hardest task for any biographer, especially when his subject is alive.
 Le Carré is a man and writer of multiple contradictions.
 He is of and for the establishment but simultaneously estranged from it.
-A patriot who put country before friends, he has refused all official honours, including a knighthood.
-He has had close friendships with strident rightwingers such as Alan Clark and William Shawcross but claims to have been a long-time Labour voter.
-He has certainly become angrier with age, raging against Tony Blair’s foreign misadventures and condemning the iniquities of “extraordinary rendition” and the rapacity of the big pharmaceutical companies.
+A patriot who at university put country before friends, he has refused all official honours, including a knighthood.
+He has had close friendships with strident rightwingers such as the late Conservative MP and diarist Alan Clark and William Shawcross but claims to have been a long-time Labour voter (though he loathed Tony Blair).
+He has certainly become angrier with age, raging against the Iraq War and condemning the iniquities of “extraordinary rendition” and the rapacity of multinational pharmaceutical companies.

 Le Carré has been accused of being anti-American and anti-Israeli, and has feuded publicly with Rushdie, Christopher Hitchens and Tina Brown (when she was editor of the New Yorker).
-He frequently changes agent, as if always restlessly seeking a better deal, and refuses to allow his novels to be entered for literary prizes such as Britain’s Man Booker, perhaps because he fears the humiliation of rejection by the bien pensant literary crowd he despises.
+He frequently changes agent, as if always restlessly seeking self-validation and a better deal (“how much am I worth”?
+He refuses to allow his novels to be entered for literary prizes such as the Man Booker, perhaps because he fears the humiliation of rejection by the London literati.

 Sisman hints that le Carré has considered suicide but does not elaborate or explain how close he came.
 Similarly, we know that his marriage to Ann was destroyed by his long absences and affairs, and that his second wife has tolerated his adulteries.
 In particular, Ann, who had literary ambitions of her own, emerges from the book as a wounded, pleading woman.
 How does David feel about her upset and failures and how does Sisman feel about how she was treated?
 We are not told.